mnause-ks/PSLab/README.md

 ### Building

 1. Clone the contents of this repository into %TAP_PATH%/Packages
+2. Change into the newly created directory
+3. Install dependencies with `pip install -r requirements.txt`
-2. Package should be built and ready to go!
+4. The package should be ready to go!